Kahless: Background

-According to the Star Trek backstory in the Star Trek: The Next Generation episode "Rightful Heir," Kahless united the empire some 1,500 years ago after fighting and killing the tyrant Molor with the first bat'leth, or "Sword of Honor".
-He fashioned the sword with his own hands, by dropping a lock of his hair into the lava from the Kri'stak Volcano and twisting it into a blade.
-Another epic story relates how Kahless fought his brother, Morath, for twelve days and twelve nights because Morath had lied and brought shame to his family.
-Kahless is also said to have fought off an entire army single-handedly at Three Turn Bridge.
+In the Next Generation episode "Rightful Heir," Kahless was alluded to as having united the Klingon Empire some 1,500 years ago after fighting and killing the tyrant Molor with the first bat'leth.
+He is said to have fashioned the weapon by dropping a lock of his hair into the lava from the Kri'stak Volcano and twisting it into a blade.

-Despite the emphasis on his victories in battle, Kahless was not known as merely a great warrior, but also as a great lover.
-One day, five hundred warriors stormed the Great Hall at Qam-Chee.
-The garrison fled in terror.
-Only the Emperor Kahless and the Lady Lukara stood their ground.
-Together, they fought through the night and one by one the attacking warriors fell.
-Finally, after many hours, and with the Great Hall ankle-deep in blood, they emerged victorious, and made passionate love.
-So began the greatest romance in Klingon history.

-In The Next Generation episode "Rightful Heir", set in the late 24th century, on the planet Boreth (a Klingon pilgrimage site), ambitious caretakers created a clone of Kahless from dried blood from the ancient dagger of Molor in a bid for leadership.
-The ruse was scuttled by Worf who learned the truth and subsequently arranged for the new Kahless II to occupy a ceremonial position as a figurehead “emperor” and spiritual leader in the Klingon Empire.
+Furthermore, in the episode, a clone of Kahless was created by caretakers of the planet Boreth (a Klingon pilgrimage site) using dried blood from the ancient dagger of Molor in an attempt to gain political influence.
+The scheme was circumvented by Worf, who learned the truth and subsequently arranged for the new Kahless II to occupy a ceremonial position as a figurehead and spiritual leader in the Klingon Empire.